siddharthkp/women-tech-speakers-in-india/README.md

 # women-tech-speakers-in-india

-A list of women tech speakers and mentors from India.
+A list of women tech speakers from India India.

 Conference (and meetup) organisers complain of not having enough women speakers in the community, well here's a bunch of them, now you have no excuse.

 Please add yourself and your peers!
 Make sure you take their consent before adding their preferred contact method, especially email address.